SSD San Nicolò Notaresco

-S.S.D.
-Notaresco calcio 1924 or simply Notaresco is an Italian association football club.
+A.S.D.
+Notaresco Calcio 1924 or simply Notaresco is an Italian association football club.
 It is based in Notaresco, Teramo, Abruzzo.
 The club competes in Serie D Group F.

 History

 The club was founded in 1924 as A.S.
 Notaresco Calcio.
-It mainly played in Eccellenza Abruzzo and Promozione, but on several occasions such as the 2006/2007 season, it came close to getting promotion to Serie D. Notaresco Calcio won the Coppa Dilettanti Abruzzo two times, in 1999 and in 2001.
-After the 2016/2017 season, it was relegated to Prima Categoria, but the club didn't subrscibe for the next season.
+It mainly played in Eccellenza Abruzzo and Promozione, but on several occasions such as the 2002/2003 season and the 2006/2007 season, it came close to getting promotion to Serie D. Notaresco Calcio won the Coppa Dilettanti Abruzzo two times, in 1999 and in 2001.
+After the 2016/2017 season, it was relegated to Prima Categoria, but the club didn't subscribe for the next season.